MoAlmubarak/ICS202_Project/README.md

 ## Design and Implement a Dictionary Data Structure

 **Contributors:**
-- Mohammed Almubarak - CS
+- Mohammed Almubarak - S2020
-- Hussain Alkhalaif - COE
+- Hussain Alkhalaif - S2020

 Please refrain from copying and pasting the solution for the following reasons:
 1. Copy-pasting will hinder your learning experience.